Why you can't change organizational culture

 You change your behavior and influence the culture

-Think of a country you've visited on vacation or where you've even lived.
+Think of a country you visited on vacation or even lived in.

 Found one?
 Fine.

-Think of a situation, tradition or behavior that was very different from your home country.
+Think of a situation, a tradition, or a behavior that was very different from your home country.

 A culture is formed and evolves over time, and it is shaped by behavior.
 However, one can ensure that the framework, rules and regulations are defined in a way that increases the likelihood that certain behaviors will be produced.